e271828e/Flight.jl/docs/notes/design/framework_decisions.md

 **Status.** ratified

-**Position.** Mounting: `TrimProblem` = implicitly specified condition (condition-valued function over decisions + pinning equations; solving makes it explicit; commit = init with the solved condition — services unified as condition-algebra clients); `at(prefix, problem)` lifts in five lines (condition post-composed, reads wrapped — inert selector data reuse the `Scoped` node; guess/bounds/residuals path-free pass-through); slots resolve through export chains from the mount point (unexported face = untrimmable from outside, correctly — a model-driven input, named by the build); the world-level `f_init!` wrapper dissolves into the `baseline` condition (method nesting → value layering); `design_world(ac)` = today's ad-hoc linearize models promoted to a shipped rig ("root" = shallowest world, one register); swarm: one problem per solve — sequential commits or user-side joint composition (concatenated decisions, merged trees, stacked residuals); `product()` helper recorded for the [§13.7][s13-7] library, unbuilt.
+**Position.** A `TrimProblem` is an implicitly specified condition — a condition-valued function over decisions plus pinning equations, made explicit by solving and committed by initializing with the solved condition — which unifies the services as condition-algebra clients.

+- `at(prefix, problem)` lifts a problem in five lines: the condition is post-composed and the reads wrapped, inert selector data reusing the `Scoped` node, while guess, bounds and residuals pass through path-free.
+- Slots resolve through export chains from the mount point, so an unexported face is untrimmable from outside — correctly, it being a model-driven input, named by the build.
+- The world-level `f_init!` wrapper dissolves into the `baseline` condition: method nesting becomes value layering.
+- `design_world(ac)` promotes today's ad-hoc linearize models to a shipped rig ("root" = shallowest world, one register).
+- A swarm takes one problem per solve — sequential commits, or user-side joint composition (concatenated decisions, merged trees, stacked residuals).
+- A `product()` helper is recorded for the [§13.7][s13-7] library, unbuilt.

 **Spec.** [§13.7][s13-7]